bugzilla/bugzilla/README.rst

 BMO_apache_size_limit
   This is the max amount of unshared memory (in kb) that the apache process is allowed to use before Apache::SizeLimit kills it.

+HTTPD_StartServers
+  Sets the number of child server processes created on startup.
+  As the number of processes is dynamically controlled depending on the load, there is usually little reason to adjust this parameter.
+  Default: 8

+HTTPD_MinSpareServers
+  Sets the desired minimum number of idle child server processes.
+An idle process is one which is not handling a request.
+If there are fewer than MinSpareServers idle, then the parent process creates new children at a maximum rate of 1 per second.
+  Default: 5

+HTTPD_MaxSpareServers
+  Sets the desired maximum number of idle child server processes.
+An idle process is one which is not handling a request.
+If there are more than MaxSpareServers idle, then the parent process will kill off the excess processes.
+  Default: 20

+HTTPD_MaxClients
+  Sets the maximum number of child processes that will be launched to serve requests.
+  Default: 256

+HTTPD_ServerLimit
+  Sets the maximum configured value for MaxClients for the lifetime of the Apache process.
+  Default: 256

+HTTPD_MaxRequestsPerChild
+  Sets the limit on the number of requests that an individual child server process will handle.
+After MaxRequestsPerChild requests, the child process will die.
+If MaxRequestsPerChild is 0, then the process will never expire.
+  Default: 4000

 Persistent Data Volume
 ----------------------